pingcap/docs-cn/tikv-configuration-file.md

 >
 > Periodic full compaction is experimental.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

-+ Sets the specific times that TiKV initiates periodic full compaction.
++ Set the specific times that TiKV initiates periodic full compaction.
 You can specify multiple time schedules in an array.
+For example:
-For example, `periodic-full-compact-start-times = ["03:00", "23:00"]` indicates that TiKV performs full compaction daily at 03:00 AM and 11:00 PM, based on the local time zone of the TiKV node. `periodic-full-compact-start-times = ["03:00 +0000", "23:00 +0000"]` indicates that TiKV performs full compaction daily at 03:00 AM and 11:00 PM in UTC time.
+    + `periodic-full-compact-start-times = ["03:00", "23:00"]` indicates that TiKV performs full compaction daily at 03:00 AM and 11:00 PM, based on the local time zone of the TiKV node.
+    + `periodic-full-compact-start-times = ["03:00 +0000", "23:00 +0000"]` indicates that TiKV performs full compaction daily at 03:00 AM and 11:00 PM in UTC time.
 + Default value: `[]`, which means periodic full compaction is disabled by default.

 ### `periodic-full-compact-start-max-cpu` <span class="version-mark">New in v7.6.0</span>